 Access is available both on and off-campus.

-You can access both of these collections via the E-resources trials page.
-Access is available on and off-campus.
+You can access this digital resource via the E-resources trials page.